TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

 *   Ryan: Florida to decide 'what kind of country we're going to have' Updated 10/18/2012 at 9:50 p.m.
-101 comments
+119 comments
 *   Planned North Naples resort community more proof local economy on rebound, some say Updated 10/18/2012 at 6:59 a.m.
-51 comments
+52 comments
+*   Witnesses: Deputy shot man outside of 7-Eleven in East Naples Updated 10/19/2012 at 10:49 a.m.
+10 comments
 *   Reports: Man fought with officers, defecated in pants Published 10/17/2012 at 6:44 p.m.
-52 comments
+53 comments
-*   North Naples residents weigh in on proposed Hyundai dealership at King Richard's site Published 10/18/2012 at 5:00 a.m.
-29 comments
+*   Deputies: Intoxicated man causes disturbance, urinates on jail floor Published 10/18/2012 at 7:06 p.m.
+24 comments
-*   Face to face: Obama, Romney in crackling debate Updated 10/16/2012 at 11:21 p.m.
-407 comments

-Photo Galleries Catch of the Day: Oct.
-18, 2012 Editorial Cartoons: Oct.
-17, 2012 Paul Ryan rallies in Fort Myers
+Photo Galleries Editorial Cartoons: Oct.
+17, 2012 Catch of the Day: Oct.
+18, 2012 Paul Ryan rallies in Fort Myers

 *   Face to face: Obama, Romney in crackling debate Published 10/16/2012 at 5:05 p.m.
-407 comments
+408 comments
 *   Naples CEO's email urges workers to elect new president Nov.
 6 Published 10/15/2012 at 7:20 p.m.
 285 comments
 *   Ryan: Florida to decide 'what kind of country we're going to have' Published 10/18/2012 at 1:01 p.m.
-101 comments
+119 comments
 *   Obama, Romney seek support from women after debate Published 10/17/2012 at 8:59 p.m.
 88 comments
 *   Reports: Man fought with officers, defecated in pants Published 10/17/2012 at 6:44 p.m.
-52 comments
+53 comments

 *   In the Know: More than 25 new restaurants to open in Naples area this season Published 10/10/2012 at 5:14 a.m.
 46 comments
 *   Planned North Naples resort community more proof local economy on rebound, some say Published 10/18/2012 at 5:00 a.m.
-51 comments
+52 comments
 *   RECALL: Kellogg's Frosted Mini-Wheats may contain metal Published 10/11/2012 at 1:40 p.m.
 10 comments
 *   Naples CEO's email urges workers to elect new president Nov.
 6 Published 10/15/2012 at 7:20 p.m.
 285 comments
 *   Teachers take on kids' nutrition with a book set in Naples Published 10/9/2012 at 4:00 a.m.
 0 comments